Duo remanded for murder of Police Constable Quincy Lewis - Guyana Chronicle

-Shafeek Vernom, also known as ‘Profit’ of Ogle, East Coast Demerara, and Jamel Van Lewis, 35, of Durban Street, Georgetown appeared virtually before Magistrate Leron Daly at the Georgetown Magistrates’ Court for the capital offence.
+Shafeek Vernon, also known as ‘Profit’ of Ogle, East Coast Demerara, and Jamel Van Lewis, 35, of D’Urban Street, Georgetown, appeared virtually before Magistrate Leron Daly at the Georgetown Magistrate’s Court for the capital offence.

 The men were jointly charged with Thakurdial Samaroo and his wife Naqeeba Zahid Zafarali, who are still on the run.